Postgraduate Diploma in Applied Data Science

-- One of the few such programmes in Australasia that supports the development of students from a wider undergraduate background.
+- One of the few such programmes in Australasia that supports your development from a wider undergraduate study background.

-- There is also a focus on broader skills required of data scientists such as advanced analytical capability, problem solving, critical thinking, teamwork, and communication skills.
+- Focus on broader skills required of data scientists such as advanced analytical capability, problem solving, critical thinking, teamwork, and communication skills.

 Potential students can come from a variety of undergraduate backgrounds.
-Candidates require a B average in relevant 300-level Bachelor's courses or evidence of achievement at postgraduate level.
+You will require a B Grade Point Average in your 300-level bachelor's degree courses, or have evidence of achievement at postgraduate level.

 How to apply